whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 #### Frontend

 - [ ] Sign in to Whist works
-- [ ] Importing browser settins from Brave & Chrome works
+- [ ] Importing browser settings from Brave & Chrome works
 - [ ] Going to Google Maps correctly shows the user's approximate location
 - [ ] User local settings for language, dark mode, DPI, keyboard repeat, etc. are properly set
 - [ ] Accessing and updating the Stripe subscription from the omnibar works